INSURING YOUR CAR

 More info on NT car registration costs is available at the NT government site.

-It is also important to remember that the cost of registration may change from the figures indicated above.
-Same applies if you're transferring your registration from another state or territory or registering a car in your name for the first time.
+It is also important to remember the cost of registration may change if you're transferring your registration from another state or territory or registering a car in your name for the first time.
 And for new cars, there are transfer fees, stamp duty (between two and four per cent of the purchase price) and even a cost for a set of number plates when issued for the first time.

 Want personalised number plates with your car as well?
 This could add a few hundred dollars, in most cases – depending on the state or territory where you live.